antikmozib/AM-Downloader/README.md

 _Requirements:_ VS2019 with .NET Core 3.1 SDK

 Clone the repository, `cd` into the root directory and run `dotnet build`.
+Ignore any warnings about missing project(s).